-You probably forgot that pictures in your smartphone have synced privately in Facebook photo album and the social media site will delete those photos if you don’t install Moments App or backup photos by the end of July 7.
-This is the second move from the company, since we reported last week the company is planning to disable messaging feature in mobile web app to force people use Messenger platform.
+You probably forgot that pictures in your smartphone have synced privately in the Facebook photo album and the social media site will delete those photos if you don’t install Moments App or backup photos by the end of July 7.
+This is the second movie from the company since we reported last week the company is planning to disable messaging feature in the mobile web app to force people to use the Messenger platform.

-The move from the social media site has resulted increased number of downloads and that has led Moments App the number one app in the App Store according a TechCrunch Report.
-The company has also started emailing to the users letting them know to download the app but they will be affected who has used the feature accidentally and have not received any email or notification yet.
+The move from the social media site has resulted in an increased number of downloads and that has led Moments App the number one app in the App Store according to a TechCrunch Report.
+The company has also started emailing to the users letting them know to download the app but they will be affected who have used the feature accidentally and have not received an email or notification yet.

 This is not the first time Facebook is forcing users to download the app – in 2014, it has stopped chat facility in the main app and pushed the users to install Messenger and in coming days messaging feature will be disabled in the mobile web app.
 Users are disgusted with the move and some has already shown their anger social platform for forcing them to install another app on their mobile phone.
 If you don’t want to install just another app back up your synced photos before it is too late.